STORM-IRIT/Radium-Engine/.github/CONTRIBUTING.md

 Unsure where to begin contributing to Radium?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+* [Beginner issues](https://github.com/STORM-IRIT/Radium-Engine/issues?q=is%3Aissue+is%3Aopen+label%3Abeginner) - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues](https://github.com/STORM-IRIT/Radium-Engine/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)- issues which should be a bit more involved than `beginner` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 ### Pull Requests